Pain is the most common reason people visit their doctor.

 What Is Referred Pain?

 Pain may be acute or chronic.
-Acute pain begins suddenly and usually does not last long (up to about 3 months).
-Chronic pain lasts for months or years.
+Acute pain begins suddenly and usually does not last long (days, weeks, or sometimes a few months).
+Chronic pain lasts for many months or years.

 When severe, acute pain may cause anxiety, a rapid heart rate, an increased breathing rate, elevated blood pressure, sweating, and dilated pupils.
 Usually, chronic pain does not have these effects, but it may result in other problems, such as depression, disturbed sleep, decreased energy, a poor appetite, weight loss, decreased sex drive, and loss of interest in activities.

 Nociceptive pain results from stimulation of pain receptors.
+It is caused by an injury to body tissues.
 Most pain, particularly acute pain, is nociceptive pain.

 Psychologic factors can also contribute to pain.
 Psychologic factors often affect how people feel pain and how intense it seems, but these factors are rarely the only cause of pain.